Why am I ashamed of a breakup?

 - “I failed!” a woman once said to me after she and her partner decided to separate.
 “How am I supposed to tell my parents this!”
 She was very ashamed to tell her parents about the impending separation.

 The feeling of shame also hides the great disappointment in oneself of not being able to maintain the partnership.
 Thoughts like “I didn’t fight enough” or “It’s not all that bad” come up, especially in women in toxic relationships.
-Maybe the person affected is the first to break up in the family or in the circle of friends.
+Maybe the person affected is the first to break up in the family or the circle of friends.
 Then the shame about the separation is usually very high.
 Here, under certain circumstances, there is also the danger of being excluded from the previous social community.
-When “friends” broke up, I was told that unfortunately, they would no longer be able to invite me in the future, since they would then have an odd number of invitees. - Shame can also set in when the person separating feels “I’m not right” or “It’s my fault”.
-This type of shame is also common in toxic relationships.
-Here the partner gives the embarrassed person exactly the feeling that they are to blame for the separation and that they are the one who is ill and therefore not “right”.
+When “friends” broke up, I was told that unfortunately, they would no longer be able to invite me in the future, since they would then have an odd number of invitees.

-In addition, this feeling can be intensified because other people in the environment fear a danger to their own partnership.
+In addition, this feeling can be intensified because other people in the environment fear a danger to their partnership.

 I would like to emphasize here that no matter what situation you find yourself in, the feeling of shame must not keep you from the separation that is considered necessary and right.